Dr. James Fallon Makes Being a Psychopath Look Like Fun

 How does that play out neurologically?

-In neuroscientific terms, all behaviors that are reinforced, whatever they are, go to a little spot in the brain called the dorsal medial notch of the nucleus accumbens.
+In neuroscientific terms, all behaviours that are reinforced, whatever they are, go to a little spot in the brain called the dorsal medial notch of the nucleus accumbens.
 It’s where everything comes together: all the dopamine, endorphins, acetylcholine, oxytocin, vasopressin.
 It’s hedonism central.
-So any behavior that can be reinforced has to go through this tiny little spot.
+So any behaviour that can be reinforced has to go through this tiny little spot.
 And, people will all pick a different thing.
-Some people have a shopping addiction, some have an eating addiction, some have drug addictions—it just depends on the wiring.
+Some people have a shopping addiction, some have an eating addiction, some have drug addictions – it just depends on the wiring.

 So, essentially, you’re a slave to it?

 Exactly.
-So, if you look at evil behaviors—if it’s going through that little spot, it basically takes the evil out of it, because it’s driven the same as everybody.
+So, if you look at evil behaviours – if it’s going through that little spot, it basically takes the evil out of it, because it’s driven the same as everybody.
 I think a candidate for a truly evil act is unhooking from that.
-If you can do something for no other reason than for the pure rationale of what it is—only then could you start to consider something pure evil.
+If you can do something for no other reason than for the pure rationale of what it is – only then could you start to consider something pure evil.

 But if you’re not rewarded, why do it?

 Exactly.
 Why do it?
 Because, if it all goes through that little spot, it means there is no evil, and there is no free will.
-Instead of evil, it’s just behavior we don’t agree with.
-And, that’s a real quandary, because I don’t know how you conduct a civilized society and have any kind of common ground.
+Instead of evil, it’s just behaviour we don’t agree with.
+And, that’s a real quandary, because I don’t know how you conduct a civilised society and have any kind of common ground.

 So in order for society to function, we have to participate in the illusion of free will?